tpluscode/tpluscode.github.io/source/_posts/2016-03-02-dajsiepoznac-wikibus.markdown

 1. **Twice a week** document the coding process on a blog
 1. Repeat for three months (or **10 weeks**)

-Simple and hard at the same time and I hear that most people are expected to quite before May.
-After all it's 200 blog posts that each contender must write.
+Simple and hard at the same time and I hear that most people are expected to quit before May.
+After all it's **200 blog** posts that each contender must write.

 ## My project - wikibus.org